ifcodey/ifcodey/README.md

     enjoy learning new technologies.
 I came from a non-traditional background but I got in university a C language and Electronic material.However, I studied Mechanical engineer in Birzeit University.
-I have experience in business, and graphic design.
+I have experience in graphic design.
 My interest in computer science started when I was in 10th grade. actually, at this age, I started to learn a language like VB and C# but unfortunately, I had a difficult understanding an OOP.in fact, I got to learn how to code a website like a blog by using PHP but also I